scottransom/presto/FAQ.md

 -----------------

+### **How does `prepfold` decide on the step sizes and ranges of DM, period, and p-dot to search?**

+Since `prepfold` is based on folding data, which by definition needs to account for pulse phase correctly, the search ranges are based on a accounting for error in phase drift over the duration of the observation for p and p-dot and over the bandwidth of the observation for DM.
+In general, we allow for 1 or 2 full phase wraps of error (meaning one or two pulse periods, which we have divided into the number of bins that are in the pulse profile, $N$).

+For period and p-dot, it is easier to think in terms of spin frequency $f$ and frequency-derivative $\dot f$.
+If the observation duration is $T$, then the phase drift $\Delta \phi$ you will get from a frequency error $\Delta f$ or f-dot error $\Delta \dot f$ is:

+$\Delta \phi = \Delta f T + \Delta \dot f T^2 /2 + \dots$

+So `prepfold` allows usually $\pm$2 full phase wraps of error, which is quantized for each pulse period by the number of bins in the profile, $N$.
+Usually stepping every individual bin is overkill, so the default stepsize is 2 bins in the period direction and 4 bins in the p-dot direction.
+You can control the stepsizes using `-pstep` and `-pdstep` and the number of rotations we allow using `-npfact`.

+It works very similarly with DM in that we quantize the DM delays as a function of observing frequency in the $N$ bins of the pulse profile and look at the total delays across the full observing band.
+Typically we allow $\pm$3 full rotations across the band due to DM error, and can control the stepsize using `-dmstep` and the number of rotations using `-ndmfact`.
+This is one of the main reasons why if you are folding a slow pulsar (which means you don't have good resolution in DM) that you want to use a larger number of bins (100 or more) in your pulse profile in order to better resolve the DM curve.
+Note that we don't plot or search negative DMs, so DM=0 is always a hard minimum.

+There are `-fine` and `-coarse` options that give you finer or coarser resolution in these dimensions, as well as a `-slow` option that helps you out for folding slow pulsars.

 ### **What is all of this chi-square and reduced chi-squared stuff and what does it mean?**

 `prepfold` uses the reduced chi-squared (or $\chi^2_{red}$) as a way of